I know I need help planning for my care and housing as life goes on, but where do I start?

 How do I pay for these services?

-If you qualify for Georgia Medicaid, these waiver services may be right for you and are available at low or no cost to you.
+If you qualify for Georgia Medicaid, these waiver services may be right for you and are available at low or no cost.
 However, as demand is high and funding is limited, there are often waiting lists for services.
-Find out more about what you might be eligible for.
+Contact empowerline to learn more about what you might be eligible for.

 Things are getting more difficult for me to manage.
 What if I can no longer stay in my home?

-Are you worried that you or a loved one will no longer be able to safely remain at home?
+Are you worried that you or a loved one will no longer be able to remain safely at home?
 Are you experiencing more frequent falls?
 Or maybe a loved one is experiencing advanced dementia, making it harder for them to live independently.
-Residential long-term services and supports options in Georgia include personal care homes, assisted living communities, and nursing homes that may be the right fit.
+Georgia’s residential long-term services and supports options include personal care homes, assisted living communities, and nursing homes.
 Visit empowerline’s housing options page to learn more about these options.

 I’m already living in a nursing home, but I want to move back into the community.
 Are there services that can help me?